michelezedda/rentme/README.md

 <h2 align="center">RentMe: Rent.
 Drive.
 Go.</h2>

 ## Introduction
-RentMe is a fast, intuitive car rental web app designed for seamless booking and a smooth user experience.
+RentMe is a fast, intuitive car rental web app inspired by Sixt, designed for seamless booking and a smooth user experience.
+Built with React and Tailwind CSS, it ensures high performance, responsiveness, and engaging interactions.

 ## Technologies Used
 - **HTML5 & CSS3**: Markup and styling languages for web development.